TheMartianLife/Honours-Presentation/presentation.md

 # ⚠️ Issues with historical data

-1. Retweeted tweets show no information about whether likes were given to original or retweet
+1. Shared tweets show no information about whether likes were given to original or share
 2. Engagement metrics are associated with time of posting, even though they would have occurred later and over time

 It is assumed that the presence of both effects in **both the test and comparison data** will nullify the effect.